lag2993/Module-3-Challenge/README.md

 # <Module-Challenge-3>
 ## Description
-  Module 3 Challenge, an on-the-job-ticket to alter the given code in order to generate a password matching the length criteria of between 8-128 characters, and what type of characters password will include.
+  Module 3 Challenge, an on-the-job-ticket to alter the given code to generate a password matching the length criteria of between 8-128 characters, and what type of characters the password will  include.
 Passwords are generated using UT-16 format to include all potential characters on a keyboard.

 ## Installation
 N/A

 ## Usage
   Password Generator website, user has to click generate password button then respond to the following prompt and confirms to tailor password criteria.
+Then password should be generated above the generate button.
 ## Credits

   N/A